-For example, it is entirely worthwhile and appropriate to take a basic first aid course that teaches you, among other things, how to stop a bleed, give someone CPR, etc. These are skills good to know for everyday purposes, let alone after a SHTF scenario.
+For example, it is entirely worthwhile (and recommended) to take a basic first aid course that teaches you, among other things, how to stop a bleed, give someone CPR, etc. These are good skills to know for everyday emergencies, let alone after a SHTF scenario.
 The cost-to-benefit ratio of classes like that are a no-brainer.

-However, what about more in-depth classes.
-For example, as part of medical preparedness, do you take disaster life support training?
-Classes of this nature will, of course, give you way better capacity to respond to a crisis.
-That is a lot more time and money, however.
+However, what about more in-depth classes?
+Do you take disaster life support training?
+Classes of this nature will, of course, give you way better capacity to respond to a crisis, but that is a lot more time and money.

 At some point, you have to make a decision on what is appropriate for you and your situation.
-If you’re fortunate enough to be part of a tight group of preppers, it might make sense to have one person take such trainings and become the team’s medic.
-In other cases, it just make more sense to have the resources on hand in case you need to use/consult them after an event.
+If you’re fortunate enough to be part of a tight group of preppers, one person should be trained in medical matters to become the team’s medic.
+In other cases, it just makes more sense to have the resources on hand in case you need to use/consult them after an event.

 Dental Care Resources for Preppers

 Do you know how to remove a tooth if you had to?
 People did it on each other all the time back in the early days.

 It’s not hard, but I suspect the idea of trying to remove a tooth without knowing the basics would be a very intimidating idea.
 Could you do it?
 Would you make the situation worse by trying?